kevinmartintech/sp_Develop/docs/findings/TableConventions.md

 - The definition of the data is highly dynamic and is likely to change numerous times of the course of the development and/or life of the application.
 - The data has no intrinsic value outside the context of the application itself.
 - The data will not be materialized in models but simply passed through the application layers as key value pairs.
+- If the data will be used for querying, reporting, searching, filtering, aggregations, or joins, the solution must include an automated way to materialize the EAV data into relational tables (physical tables with real columns) without hand-maintained DDL (table creation scripts).

+**Automatic Materialization Requirement**

+If EAV is used for storage but the data needs to be consumed like relational data, the design must provide a repeatable, automated approach to create and maintain materialized tables (physical tables generated from the EAV attributes) that are optimized for reads.

+At minimum, the automation should cover:
+- Creating or updating the materialized table schema from metadata (for example: adding columns when new attributes are introduced).
+- Populating and refreshing the materialized tables (for example: through ETL or ELT jobs (data move and transform steps) or a scheduled SQL Server Agent job).
+- Creating the indexes needed for the read patterns (so the optimizer can use them effectively).
+- Defining a clear contract for what is materialized and when it is refreshed (so stakeholders understand latency and performance expectations).

 Examples of valid use cases that meet this criteria are:
 - Application user preferences